sgraden/vpc/apis.md

 	* `404: A prefix with the specified identifier could not be found.`

 ### PATCH/vpcs/{vpc_id}/address_prefixes/{id}
 This request updates a prefix with the information in a provided prefix patch.
-The prefix patch object is structured in the same way as a retrieved prefix and contains only the information to be updated.
-The update will fail if it would result in existing subnets falling outside of the address pool.
-The update will fail if the new prefix overlaps any other prefix in the VPC's address pools.
+The prefix patch object is structured in the same way as a retrieved prefix, and it contains only the information to be updated.
+The update fails if that update would result in existing subnets falling outside of the address pool.
+The update fails if the new prefix overlaps any other prefix in the VPC's address pools.

 * **Required Parameters**:
 	* `vpc_id`: The VPC identifier.